DrMint/Okuma-Reader/README.md

 ```
 fistPageSingle, preferDoublePage, and allowDoublePage doesn't work if the bookType is "webtoons"

-## License and attribution
-This project uses [ironexdev](https://github.com/ironexdev)/[zoom](https://github.com/ironexdev/zoom) for handling pinch-zoom, pan, double-tap, zoom using the mouse wheel.
-It has been modified to allow single clicks (on the sides to go to the next/previous page and in the middle to toggle the top and bottom menus).

 ## Installation

 1. Clone the git: `git clone https://github.com/DrMint/Okuma-Reader.git`